guayang-adobe/xdm/CONTRIBUTING.md

 XDM is using a couple of custom keywords that are not part of the JSON Schema standard.
 These include:

-- `meta:extensible`: see above, to describe schemas that allow custom properties
-- `meta:auditable`: for schemas that have created and last modified dates
-- `meta:descriptors`: to annotate schemas with additional metadata (see Schema Descriptors above)
-- `meta:enum`: for known values in enums, strings, and as property keys (see below)
+- `meta:enum`: Its recommended to define these for known values in enums, strings, These are also used in the UI for segmentation purpose.
 - `meta:tags`: to tag a Class/Mixin to a industry vertical.
-- `meta:conditionalField`
-- `meta:conditionalValue`

 ##### Soft and Hard Enumerations